- Last Updated on Friday, 10 August 2012 15:38 10 August 2012

 - Published on Wednesday, 08 August 2012 16:57 08 August 2012

-- Written by Andrew Wilson, photos by Graeme Carmichael
+- Contributed by Andrew Wilson, photos by Graeme Carmichael Andrew Wilson, photos by Graeme Carmichael

 Thirty-four graduates received their degrees at the Seminary’s 32nd commencement on Saturday May 24, 2008.

 Two honorary degrees were presented: Imam Haitham Bundakji, President of the Islamic Center of Orange County, CA and a pillar of the Middle East Peace Initiative (MEPI), received a Doctor of Sacred Theology.
 He spoke very movingly of his conversion from an angry Palestinian who hated the Jews for murdering his two brothers to a man of peace who now embraces his Israeli counterparts.
 Tears came to his eyes as he praised Reverend Moon for opening his eyes to God’s higher message of peace.
 Rev. Katsumi Ohtsuka, who has served as President of FFWPU-Japan, received a Doctor of Sacred Theology for his exemplary leadership of the Japanese church, his work for peace organizing goodwill seminars for students from China , Japan and Russia , and his efforts on behalf of the environment.